dfinity/setup-dfx/README.md

     - name: Confirm successful installation
       run: dfx --version
 ```

-The action is designed to run on both `ubuntu-latest` and `macOS` runners.
+The action is designed to run on both `ubuntu-` and `macos-` runners.

 ## Specifying a dfx Version